Ts’‘kel Indigenous Graduate Studies in Education

 Students must enroll in an existing graduate program in order to access Ts’‘kel.
 Applicants do not apply to Ts’‘kel, but make note of their background and desire to study and conduct research on Indigenous topics in their application letters to departments.
 Non-Indigenous students may take the Ts’‘kel courses.

-For more information about this program, the department and admission procedures can be found at www.edst.educ.ubc.ca or by contacting
+For more information about this program, the department or admission procedures, please contact:

 Sandra Abah, Graduate Program Assistant